Mike Gesicki Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Season Stats

-- Gesicki has racked up 707 yards on 67 receptions with two touchdowns, averaging 47.1 yards per game, on 102 targets.
+- Gesicki has put together a 707-yard campaign so far (47.1 receiving yards per game) with two touchdowns, reeling in 67 balls on 102 targets.

-- So far this season, 18.4% of the 554 passes thrown by his team have gone Gesicki's way.
+- Gesicki has been the target of 102 of his team's 554 passing attempts this season, or 18.4% of the target share.

-- Gesicki has seen the ball thrown his way nine times in the red zone this season, 12.5% of his team's 72 red zone pass attempts.
+- Gesicki (nine red zone targets) has been the recipient of 12.5% of his team's 72 red zone pass attempts.

-- The Dolphins have called a pass in 59.1% of their plays from scrimmage this year while staying on the ground 40.9% of the time.
+- The Dolphins have thrown the football in 59.1% of their plays from scrimmage this year while staying on the ground 40.9% of the time.
 This offensive attack ranks 21st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gesicki's matchup with the Titans.